tantantzp/qqtang/readme.txt

 a project of android qqtang game.
+It use the MVC design technique.